Car insurance for teens and new drivers

 It's likely to happen, so advise your children what to do when pulled over by police.

-1 Steer Clear Safe Driver Discount Auto Insurance is not available in every state.
+2 Steer Clear Safe Driver program is not available in every state.
 For additional information, please contact your State Farm agent.
-Discounts and their availability may vary by state and eligibility requirements.
-Not all vehicles or drivers are eligible for discounts.
+Savings and their availability may vary by state and eligibility requirements.
+Not all vehicles or drivers are eligible for savings.

-2 Drive Safe & Save availability and discounts may vary by state and coverages selected.
+3 Drive Safe & Save availability and savings may vary by state and coverages selected.
 In Maryland, only mileage information is used in discount calculation.
-A discount may not be available in California and North Carolina, depending on individual facts and circumstances.
+Savings may not be available in California and North Carolina, depending on individual facts and circumstances.

-Various discounts do not apply in every state.
+Various discounts and savings do not apply in every state.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
+These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.